Uniswap/docs/versioned_docs/version-V3/guides/swaps/multihop-swaps.md

         // The parameter path is encoded as (tokenOut, fee, tokenIn/tokenOut, fee, tokenIn)
         // The tokenIn/tokenOut field is the shared token between the two pools used in the multiple pool swap.
 In this case USDC is the "shared" token.
         // For an exactOutput swap, the first swap that occurs is the swap which returns the eventual desired token.
-        // In this case, our desired output token is WETH9 so that swap happpens first, and is encoded in the path accordingly.
+        // In this case, our desired output token is WETH9 so that swap happens first, and is encoded in the path accordingly.
         ISwapRouter.ExactOutputParams memory params =
             ISwapRouter.ExactOutputParams({
                 path: abi.encodePacked(WETH9, poolFee, USDC, poolFee, DAI),